Pruning Pepper Plants – How To Prune Pepper Plants Right

 As a plant grows larger, the stems develop more and more nodes, shooting off more leaves, flowers and stems along the way.

-It is important to be able to identify the nodes on your plant for pruning because we will use them to determine exactly where to cut.
+It is important to be able to identify the nodes on your plant for pruning because we use them to determine exactly where to cut.

 2. The cutting point

 For topping, you’ll just need to make a single cut.
 Ideally, do this while the plant has a single central stem, before there is a fork (or Y shape).
-We recommend pruning young peppers just above the 3rd or 4th node, counting up from the bottom.
+I recommend pruning young peppers just above the 3rd or 4th node, counting up from the bottom.

 This will trigger new growth from lower on the plant.
 Many pepper varieties have a tendency to grow tall and a bit lanky, especially under poor lighting conditions.
 Pruning can also help keep your plants a manageable size while they are still growing indoors.